top of page

 • 1 tsp Paprika

-Vegetable: You can add in any additional vegetables you want (Carrots, zucchini, squash)
+Vegetables: You can add in any additional vegetables you want

-1. Begin by prepping your potatoes; peel and cut them into small squared pieces of about 1/2- 1 inch pieces.
+1. Begin by prepping your vegetables: peel and cut them into small cubes, about ½ to 1 inch in size.

-2. Prepare the vegetables for the sauce: tomatoes, garlic, peppers and onion.
-Cut the onion into big chunks
+2. Next, prepare the vegetables for the sauce—tomatoes, garlic, peppers, and onion.
+Cut the onion into large chunks.

-8. Once the meat is tender add in the potatoes or additional vegetables you like and cook for an additional 10 mins.
-Once done turn off the heat and let it rest for 10 minutes.
+7. When the meat is tender, add the potatoes or any additional vegetables you'd like.
+Let it cook for another 10 minutes.
+Once done, turn off the heat and let the stew rest for 10 minutes before serving.
+Serve over white rice with a side salad.
+Enjoy!

 If you want to see recipe videos follow me on our socials for more : @flourishwithg on IG and TikTok and make sure you subscribe to our email list to stay up to date with my posts!